-We’ve come to the last group of superfoods after going through starchy grains, starchy vegetables, fruits, vegetables, proteins, and dairy.
-Today it’s time point out the best superfoods from the food group called fats.
+We’ve come to the last group of foods after going through starchy grains, starchy vegetables, fruits, vegetables, proteins, and dairy.
+Today it’s time to point out the best superfoods from the food group called fats.

-And no, fats are not something you should avoid as they are essential for our health, just like all other food groups.
+And no, fats are not something we should avoid as they are essential for our health, just like all other food groups.

-What you should know, however, is that there are different types of fat, some of them being healthy while others not.
+What we should know, however, is that there are different types of fat, some of them being healthy while others not.

-Fats that are good for your health are unsaturated fats which can be polyunsaturated and monounsaturated fats.
-They help lower the risk of heart disease and reduce the cholesterol levels.
+Fats that are good for our health are unsaturated fats which can be polyunsaturated and monounsaturated fats.
+They help lower the risk of heart disease and reduce cholesterol levels.

 On the other hand, unhealthy fats include saturated fats and trans fats.
 They increase the risk of high blood cholesterol and heart disease.

-Without further ado, here are the healthiest fats you should include in your diet.
+Without further ado, here are the healthiest fats we should include in our diet.

-Thanks to the phytosterols in its content, avocados can regulate blood cholesterol levels.
+Thanks to the phytosterols in their content, avocados can regulate blood cholesterol levels.
 What’s more, it’s high in potassium which is crucial for blood pressure control.

-Besides supporting the heart health, they also help control triglyceride and blood sugar levels in people with diabetes.
-Also, they are rich in carotenoids which help protect against vision problems and possibly prostate and breast cancer.
+Besides supporting heart health, they also help control triglyceride and blood sugar levels.
+Also, they are rich in carotenoids which help protect against vision problems.

 ¼ cup of avocado contains 9g of fat, 4g of fiber, 5g of carbs, and 96 calories.

 Select slightly soft avocados, and avoid those with cracks or sunken spots.
-If you buy hard avocados, you can ripen them by keeping them in a paper bag.
+If we buy hard avocados, we can ripen them by keeping them in a paper bag.
 Keep the ripe ones in the fridge and prevent them from turning brown by sprinkling some lemon juice on any cuts.

-You can add avocado slices in sandwiches, salads, or spread soft one on bread or crackers.
+We can add avocado slices in sandwiches, salads, or spread soft ones on bread or crackers.